Reprint of an article by Alpine SnowGuards’ founder and president, Brian Stearns, published in RCI Magazine.

 By Brian C. Stearns

 For as long as man has been designing sloped roofs in regions with snow and ice, there has been a need for a system or mechanism to manage the sudden sliding or dumping of an accumulated snow mass.
 When snowfalls on a cold roof surface, it begins to accumulate.
 As heat, either from within the building structure or from exterior temperature change, begins to melt the snow, the running water is pulled by gravity down to the roof surface.
 A thin film of water will then accumulate between the snow and the roof surface and act as a lubricant that causes a shear plane between the roof and the snow mass.
 When this happens on a steep or slick enough roof surface, the entire mass will often and unpredictably slide off like an avalanche (See Figure 1).
-Building owners search for a solution to this problem because of both safety and
+Building owners search for a solution to this problem because of both safety and maintenance concerns.

 I once attended a seminar during which the speaker showed some pictures of a beautiful ancient stone roof that appeared to be two or three large slabs of slate or shale stacked to create a shingled effect.
 This picturesque setting had a European ambience and was spectacular in terms of roofing simplicity.
 One of the pictures showed baseball-sized rocks randomly scattered around the roof surface.
 The orator explained that this was quite possibly the original snow management mechanism.